mdda/deep-learning-workshop/README.md

    *  ImageNet : GoogLeNet
    *  ImageNet : Inception 3
    *  'Commerce' - repurpose a trained network to classify our stuff
-   *  'Art' - Style transfer with Lasange, but using GoogLeNet features for speed
+   *  'Art' - Style transfer with Lasagne, but using GoogLeNet features for speed
    *  RNN - Updated with Shakespeare text, and bugfix

 *  Notebook Extras